bbelandr/COSC365/Notes/Javascript.md

 # What is Javascript
 Very popular with web development.
 Mostly used on the front end
-* Javascript is a High-Level, Object-Oriented, Multi-Paradigm Programming Language
+* Javascript is a High-Level, Object-jOriented, Multi-Paradigm Programming Language
 	* High level because we don't have to worry about memory management
 	* Multi-paradigm because you can use different styles of programming
 	* Programming Language because it can instruct computers to do things